Flavius Aetius: Military legacy

 While J. B. Bury viewed Aetius as a great military commander and a prominent historical figure, he did not consider the battle itself to be particularly decisive.
 He argues that Aetius attacked the Huns when they were already retreating from Orléans (so the danger to Gaul was departing anyway); and he declined to renew the attack on the Huns next day, precisely in order to preserve the balance of power.
 (Others suggest that the Huns may have abandoned the siege of Orléans because Aetius's armies were advancing on them.)
 Bury suggests that the Germanic victory over the Huns at the Battle of Nedao, three years later, was more important.
 This determined that there would be no long-term Hun empire in Europe, which Bury thinks would have been unlikely even if they had crushed the Germanic tribes on that occasion.
 For Bury, the result of the Battle of the Catalaunian Plains determined chiefly that Attila spent his last year looting Italy, rather than Gaul.

-Modern authors typically overlook the battle and focus on the greater impact of Aetius' career, and he is generally seen as one of the greatest Roman military commanders of all time, as well as an excellent diplomat and administrator.
+Modern authors typically overlook the battle and focus on the greater impact of Aetius's career, and he is generally seen as one of the greatest Roman military commanders of all time, as well as an excellent diplomat and administrator.
 Meghan McEvoy states that the Battle of the Catalaunian Plains is more a testament to his political aptitude than his military skill due to his foresight in the ability to provision treaties and obligations.
 John Julius Norwich caustically referred to the assassination of Valentinian III by his own guards as an act that Valentinian brought on himself by his foolish execution of Aetius, the "Empire's greatest commander."
 Hugh Elton notes that Aetius and his army were one of the most effective Roman armies to have existed, with its speed and mobility pointing to a highly efficient logistical and manpower resupply system not directly evidenced by the sources.
 It is generally seen that the rapid fragmentation and collapse of the West after his death was a testament to his ability to hold the empire together.